htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

-- Added configuration option called :macro:`ALLOW_TRANSFER_REMAP_TO_MKDIR` to allow a transfer output remap to create directories in allowed places if they do not exist at tranfser output time.
+- Added configuration option called :macro:`ALLOW_TRANSFER_REMAP_TO_MKDIR` to allow a transfer output remap to create directories in allowed places if they do not exist at transfer output time.
   :jira:`1480`

 - Fixed a bug where **condor_now** could not use the resources freed by